Souey on his way out

 1984 - We won a League Cup Fifth Round replay at home to Sheffield Wednesday as we edged towards a fourth straight triumph in the competition.
 Ian Rush netted twice as we won 3-0 with Michael Robinson also on target, while Craig Johnston reached a century of reds appearances.

 2017 – We failed at the final hurdle as Southampton won the second leg of our League Cup Semi-final at Anfield, to progress 2-0 on aggregate.
-Shane Long struck the only goal in injury time.
+Shane Long struck the only goal in injury time, one of his four goals past us to date.

 Joe’s half century